145 Piccadilly

 145 Piccadilly was a large terraced townhouse on Piccadilly in the London district of Mayfair that was built in the late 18th century.
-It was the residence of Hamar Bass in the late 19th century and home to the Duke and Duchess of York (subsequently King George VI and Queen Elizabeth) and their two young daughters, Princesses Elizabeth and Margaret, from 1926 to 1936.
-It was badly damaged in an air raid in 1940 and demolished in 1959.
+It was the residence of Hamar Bass in the late 19th century, and from 1926 to 1936 was home to the Duke and Duchess of York (subsequently King George VI and Queen Elizabeth) and their two young daughters, Princesses Elizabeth and Margaret.
+It was badly damaged in a German air raid in 1940, during World War II, and demolished in 1959.

 Location and description

 The house faced Green Park and was near the Hyde Park Corner end of Piccadilly.
 It was built c.
 1795 to designs by Samuel Pepys Cockerell for Sir Drummond Smith, 1st Baronet.
 It was set over five storeys with 25 rooms, a ballroom and a library.
 The house opened onto a large hallway with green columns.
 The house had an electric lift and a large glass dome was situated in the roof.
 A morning room overlooked a small garden which led to Hamilton Gardens, a communal garden shared with the other residents of adjoining houses.
 Hamilton Gardens directly joined Hyde Park.